 What?
 When?
-Info Application form 20th January 2025.
-Closing date for new applications.
-Admission Start of February 2025.
+Info Application form 31st January 2026 Closing date for new applications.
+Admission Start of February 2026.
 Applicants will receive their candidate pack in early February ahead of 1st March start.
-Mentor No later than end March 2025.
+Mentor No later than end March 2026.
 Identify a suitable mentor and forward contact details to GBHQ.
 Mentoring must not start until confirmation received from GBHQ.
 Record book Ongoing Record books need to be forwarded to GBHQ for approval on project and community service before starting.
 Spiritual development Ongoing You should meet regularly with your mentor and be actively involved in your church life.
 This is monitored through the church involvement section of your record book.
 Company service Ongoing To be completed throughout the time working towards the award.
 Community service Ongoing You should complete a minimum of 48 hours whilst working for your award.
-1st initiative test Oct/Nov 205 You will have six/eight weeks to complete task.
-Study paper Choice of Nov 2025 Feb 2026 Nov 2026 or Feb 2027 A two hour paper completed either in year one or two.
-Completed project 30th Sept 2026 All completed projects should be in GBHQ by this date.
-2nd initiative test Oct/Nov 2026 You will have six/eight weeks to complete task.
-Final interview Mar/Apr 2027 The last stage of your Queen's Award programme.
-Presentation ceremony May 2027 You will receive your Queen's Award certificate at a presentation ceremony (venue TBC).
-You will have the opportunity to invite your guests to join you as you celebrate achieving your Queen's Award.
+1st initiative test Oct/Nov 2026 You will have six/eight weeks to complete task.
+Study paper Choice of Nov 2026 Feb 2027 Nov 2027 or Feb 2028 A two hour paper completed either in year one or two.
+Completed project 30th Sept 2027 All completed projects should be in GBHQ by this date.
+2nd initiative test Oct/Nov 2027 You will have six/eight weeks to complete task.
+Final interview Mar/Apr 2028 The last stage of your Queen's Award programme.
+Presentation ceremony May 2027 · · · ward certificate at a presentation ceremony opportunity to invite your guests to join